JetBrains/amper/docs/src/getting-started/migrating-from-maven.md

 ---
-description: Let's migrate your Maven project to Amper with the help of our semi-automated converter.
+description: Let's migrate your Maven project to Kargo with the help of our semi-automated converter.
 ---
 # Migrating from Maven

-This section describes how to convert an existing Maven project to Amper.
+This section describes how to convert an existing Maven project to Kargo.

-Amper provides a semi-automated tool to do the bulk of the conversion for you.
+Kargo provides a semi-automated tool to do the bulk of the conversion for you.
 It works on a best-effort basis, so some projects require some additional tweaks after the converter runs.